M901 ITV: Similar vehicles

-The M981 FISTV (Fire Support Team Vehicle) armored vehicle is based on the M901 ITV and closely resembles it, in a deliberate effort to make it less conspicuous on the battlefield.
+The M981 FISTV (fire support team vehicle) armored vehicle is based on the M901 ITV and closely resembles it, in a deliberate effort to make it less conspicuous on the battlefield.

-The NM142 is a similar vehicle used by the Norwegian Army.
+The M901 is similar to the NM142 used by the Norwegian Army and the ZT3 Ratel IFV variant used by South African National Defence Force.

 The YPR-765 PRAT uses the same turret as the M901 but on the hull of the AIFV, an improved M113.

 The M1134, based on the Stryker, is the current armored tank destroyer of the U.S.